AdoptOpenJDK/openjdk-website-next/src/markdown-pages/migration.md

 By default, IcedTea-Web is installed into the OpenJDK directory and has the same executable name (`javaws.exe`) as Java Web Start.
 To configure settings, such as security or certificates, start the control panel by running `itweb-settings.exe`.

 Use IcedTea-Web in the same way as Java Web Start.
-For more information, see <a href="https://docs.oracle.com/javase/tutorial/deployment/webstart/developing.html" target="_blank">Developing a Java Web Start application</a> and <a href="https://docs.oracle.com/javase/tutorial/deployment/webstart/deploying.html" target="_blank">Deploying a Java Web Start application</a>.
-Whilst IcedTea-Web is written to operate in the same way as Java Web Start there are a few known differences, which are raised as issues in the <a href="https://github.com/AdoptOpenJDK/icedtea-web" target="_blank">GitHub project</a>.
+For more information, see [Developing a Java Web Start application](https://docs.oracle.com/javase/tutorial/deployment/webstart/developing.html){target="_blank"} and [Deploying a Java Web Start application](https://docs.oracle.com/javase/tutorial/deployment/webstart/deploying.html){target="_blank"}.
+Whilst IcedTea-Web is written to operate in the same way as Java Web Start there are a few known differences, which are raised as issues in the [GitHub project](https://github.com/AdoptOpenJDK/icedtea-web){target="_blank"}.
 Work is ongoing to minimize or eliminate these differences.

 Note: Currently, IcedTea-Web is bundled only with the Windows MSI installer for AdoptOpenJDK 8.
 The installers are available only for x64 Windows systems.
 Further work is underway to provide IcedTea-Web as an optional component of AdoptOpenJDK 8 installers for other platforms.